Nautical Signal Flags

 Do you like a full monogram?
 Or prefer first and/or last?

-Or does the meaning of a flag strike your fancy?
+Or does the meaning of a flag or design strike your fancy?

 3. Additions: